-Elizabeth McKinnon is a highly experienced Victorian barrister.
-She is a defence lawyer specialising in criminal defence law, and is known to be a tough advocate for her clients.
+Elizabeth McKinnon is a barrister who has specialised in criminal defence law for 16 years.
+She is known to be a tough advocate for her clients.
 She always fights to achieve the best results through her legal representation.

-One phone call when legal problems first emerge can make a big difference in the outcome of a case.
+One phone call when legal problems first emerge can make a big difference to the outcome of your case.
 Things are much easier and quicker to deal with if a good lawyer is involved early on.

 If the police want to speak to you be confident to ask them why.
 You must provide your name and address if asked by police.
 The police should give you an opportunity to contact a lawyer.
 Take that opportunity and contact Elizabeth McKinnon immediately.

 Consultations by appointment.

 These days it is easy to be charged with a sex offence.
 Innocent people are often charged.
 Allegations and charges can arise out of a misunderstanding, bitter family divisions, ignorance of the law, or sheer dishonesty.

 If allegations are made, it is not uncommon for them to be exaggerated.
 This can result in police charging an accused with more than what he or she has actually done.

 Accused people often feel that it is difficult to get a fair outcome, and that they have to prove their innocence, rather than being innocent until proven guilty.
 Elizabeth McKinnon is one of Victoria's leading defenders of accused people in sex cases.